killjer215/Project_1/README.txt

      ./shell
      ./shell
      /bin/kill -s KILL NNN      (Where NNN is the the parent's PID.)
+Yes, a shell can kill itself.
+A shell within a shell can kill the parent shell.

   10. What happens to background processes when you exit from the shell?
       Do they continue to run?
 Can you see them with the 'ps' command?